BarbDMC/Repositories-API/README.md

 -   Repositories with more than 5 stars.
 -   Last 5 updated repositories.
 -   Sum of all repository stars.
+-   The top 5 repositories in the organization.
+-   Repositories sorted alphabetically excluding repositories with names started with "h".

-The project was done using the Github's public API with JavaScript, NodeJs, and Express.js.
+The project was done using the Github's public API with TypeScript, NodeJs, and Express.js.

 ## Architecture